ME3Tweaks/ME3TweaksModManager/documentation/officialdlc_and_basegame.md

 `ME2_RCWMOD` is a special header that is used for **R**oad**C**rew**W**orker's ME2 Mod Manager's .me2mod files.
 These files are delta files for the Coalesced.ini file.
 M3 can handle these files using this task.
 The only supported descriptor for this task is `modfile`, which is the filename of the .me2mod that resides next to the moddesc.ini file.
 RCW mods in Mod Manager must only contain a single 'mod' in their .me2mod file description.
 Multiple `###mod` directives in the .me2mod file is not allowed - import the .me2mod through Mod Manager to split them into multiple single mods.

 #### Supported Headers for Mass Effect
-Note: Only `BASEGAME` is supported on Mass Effect Legendary Edition.
+Note: Only `BASEGAME` is supported on Mass Effect Legendary Edition, with an install folder of `BioGame/CookedPCConsole`.
 |Header name|Game Folder|Supported Versions|
 |--- |--- |--- |
 |BASEGAME|BIOGame/CookedPC|6.0+|